Prison Book Program is a grassroots organization that exists for one purpose—to send free books to people in prison. We’ve been doing it since 1972.

 - Basic legal information for prisoners offered as part of our Legal Primer.
 This book was volunteer-written for Prison Book Program.

 - Dictionaries.
 Because this is our most requested and useful item, we buy more than 2000/year wholesale.

 - GED study guides

-Many prisoners have written to us to say why books are so important to them.
-See the essays section of our blog to hear what they had to say.
-We also ask prisoners what they thought of the books they read.
-Their responses are quite interesting.
-Visit the book reviews section of our blog, to see what they had to say.
+Many people have written to us to say why books are so important to them.
+See the essays section of our blog to find out.
+We also ask readers what they thought of the books we sent.
+Visit the book reviews section of our blog to see their feedback.

 Prison Book Program mails books to people in prison to support their educational, vocational and personal development and to help them avoid returning to prison after their release.
 We also aim to provide a quality volunteer experience that introduces citizens to issues surrounding the American prison system and the role of education in reforming it.